 “We’re expecting this surcharge to mean properties in Marseille which are rarely or not at all used return to the regular rental market,” deputy mayor Joël Canicave said on Tuesday, partly in reference to properties reserved for Airbnb rentals during the summer, as reported by France 3.

-When announcing the increase from 20 percent to 60 percent in July, deputy mayor of Lyon, Audrey Hénocque, called it a “social justice measure” with the goal of increasing affordable housing.
+The deputy mayor of Lyon, Audrey Hénocque called the city’s increase from 20 percent to 60 percent in July 2021 a “social justice measure” with the goal of increasing affordable housing.
 But it will also boost city hall’s coffers at a time when local councils are losing out on funds due to the abolition of the residence tax for most households.
 With the average second home owner paying €210 more per year, Hénocque estimated it would bring in €3.3 million more annually.